IGA Interview Questions

 3. What can you tell us about IGA?

-• IGA is a chain of grocery stores that operate in over 30 countries.
+• IGA is a chain of grocery stores that operates in over 30 countries.

 • IGA was founded in 1926 as the Independent Grocers Alliance.